MurageKabui/AutoIT-OCRSpace-UDF/README.md

   <img src="https://i.imgur.com/fpHBLJw.png"><br>
 </p>
 <p align="center">
-	<b> This UDF provides text capturing support for applications and controls using the OCRSpace API - a powerful Online OCR service that
-		converts images of text documents into editable files by using Optical Character Recognition (OCR)
+	This UDF provides text capturing support for applications and controls using the OCRSpace API - a powerful Online OCR service that converts images of text documents into editable files by using Optical Character Recognition (OCR)
 	<br>
 </p>